 A no-kill community is generally a city, town, township, village or borough whose animal shelters are working collectively to save at least 90 percent of their animals.
 In some cases, unincorporated communities are instrumental in this effort and are included as well.

 Sources include Shelter Animals Count (self-reported), public websites, government-provided data and voluntary data submissions.
 While Best Friends attempts to validate data sources, we cannot guarantee the accuracy of this information.

-Data is reported in aggregate, which means that a community is recognized as no-kill when it meets the following criteria:
+Data is reported in aggregate for all shelters located in or providing animal control services to each community, which means that a community is recognized as no-kill when it meets the following criteria: